Get E-Book

 setTimeout(() => {

-One important detail: destroy() is idempotent.
+destroy() is idempotent.
 Calling it multiple times on the same stream does nothing after the first call.
-The stream is destroyed once, and subsequent destroy calls are ignored.
+The stream is destroyed once, and later destroy calls are ignored.

-Another thing - when you destroy a stream, buffered data is just... gone.
-If a Writable has buffered writes that haven't been flushed yet, they're lost.
-If a Readable has buffered data that hasn't been consumed yet, it's lost.
-Destroy means "stop immediately and throw away any state," not "gracefully finish pending operations."
+Destroying a stream can discard buffered data.
+If a Writable has buffered writes that have not been flushed yet, they may be lost.
+If a Readable has buffered data that has not been consumed yet, it is no longer delivered.
+Destroy means "stop and tear down pending state", not "gracefully finish pending operations".

-If you need graceful shutdown (finish writing buffered data before closing), use end() instead of destroy():
+If you need graceful shutdown, meaning the writable should finish writing buffered data before closing, use end() instead of destroy() -

 Async Iteration Pipelines